-Buy one Case-Mate case, get another 50% off with this exclusive deal
+Protect your tech with an exclusive 25% off Case-Mate discount - CNN Underscored

 Android cases

-The classic iridescent Case-Mate case is perfect for your Galaxy S20.
+The classic iridescent Case-Mate case is perfect for your Galaxy S21 Ultra.
 It has built-in MicroPel antimicrobial technology to protect your phone and hands from germs and bacteria, and it features an ultra-slim design, so it won’t add any bulk to your device.

 With anti-scratch technology and drop protection from up to 10 feet, this tough case has your phone fully covered.
 It features metallic side buttons and flexible sides to give you a secure grip.
 Plus, the sleek black design pairs perfectly with your smartphone and will coordinate with any aesthetic.